Proposed bipartisan probe of deadly U.S. Capitol attack wins support | Politics

 A key Democrat and Republican in the U.S. House of Representatives reached a deal to form a bipartisan commission to investigate the deadly Jan.
 6 attack on the U.S. Capitol by Donald Trump's supporters, the lawmakers said on Friday.
 Democratic Representative Bennie Thompson, chairman of the House Homeland Security Committee, and Republican ranking member John Katko said they would introduce legislation as soon as next week to set up the investigative panel modeled after the one used to probe the attacks of Sept.
 11, 2001.

 "There has been a growing consensus that the January 6th attack is of a complexity and national significance that ... we need an independent commission to investigate," Thompson said in a statement.
 "Inaction – or just moving on – is simply not an option."
-In a separate statement, Katko said the Capitol remained a target for extremists.
+Katko said the Capitol remained a target for extremists.
 "This is about facts, not partisan politics," he said.

 The Jan.
 6 riot followed a fiery speech in which then-President Trump falsely alleged that his election defeat was the result of widespread voter fraud, a claim that has been dismissed by multiple courts, state election officials and his own administration's review.
 In the immediate aftermath of the riot, multiple Republicans condemned Trump's words.
 Out of office, he has doubled down on his false claims of fraud, which multiple Republican-controlled state legislatures have cited as a justification for passing new restrictions on voting.